maiconjobim/rabbitmq-mcp-go/README.md

 - **prompts/**: Stores prompt templates and configurations used by the MCP tools.
 - **resources/**: Houses shared utilities, helper functions, and reusable components.
 - **config/**: Manages application configuration.

-## Requirements

-- Go 1.24.3 or higher
-- RabbitMQ server
-- Cursor IDE or Claude Desktop for AI integration

 ## Getting Started